mbappeenjoyer/mbappeenjoyer/README.md

-## Hey.
+## Hey there.

-My name is Bhaagyesh.\
-I am a Computer Science undergrad at IIT(BHU) Varanasi.
-My interests lie in the fields of Machine Learning, Development and football.
+I'm Bhaagyesh,a Computer Science undergrad at IIT(BHU) Varanasi.
+My interests lie in the fields of Machine Learning, Development and football. \
 - I am currently learning about MultiModal Machine Learning and Vision LLMs.
 - I love exploring and developing AI based solutions for accurately simulating complex real-world tasks.